parkand1/parkand1/README.md

 <h4>After 8+ years of working as a Cloud Architect, I have fallen in love with the following areas of cloud computing</h4>

-- DevOps
+- DevOps - honestly at this point all the Ops i.e DevSecOps, MLOps... you name it and I've probably dealt with it
 - Tools/Frameworks that make building and deploying containers easier
-- Kubernetes
+- Kubernetes - GitOps, Security, and really anything that helps make it easier for people to use Kubernetes
 - Infrastructure-as-Code (IaC): CDK, Terraform, Pulumi, CloudFormation
-- Serverless
+- Serverless - Event Driven Architectures (yes, I understand there is a difference), Messaging, Data Processing
 - Cost optimization approaches to help reduce your cloud bill
 - Typescript, Python, Golang are my favorite languages at the moment
 - Trying to learn how to love Rust...

 <h4>Other areas that I'm passionate about</h4>